 Wisconsin Vis Moot Court fosters the study of international commercial law and arbitration for resolution of international business disputes.
 The team recruits, trains and sends competitors to the annual Willem C. Vis International Commercial Arbitration Moot in Vienna, Austria, which is one of the most prestigious international moot court competitions.

-Become a Member of Vis Moot Court
+Vis Moot Court Membership

 The team will practice for the oral hearings during the spring semester.
 This includes participating in pre-moots in Chicago and scrimmages against other law school Vis teams.
 The whole experience culminates at the Vienna or Hong Kong competition.
 Each team will travel to the competition and spend a week competing against schools from all over.

 In order to try out for the Wisconsin Vis Moot Team, students must enroll in International Commercial Arbitration.
 The three-credit graded course is taught in the fall semester, and will prepare students for the tryouts.
-Learn more about the class.

 The memorandum must be written by a team of 2-8 students.

 If a student wrote two sections, for example, both merits sections or one merit and one jurisdiction, the student is required to only argue one section during the tryout and the student can select which section he or she will argue.

-The program, which has sent teams to Vienna and Hong Kong, now includes the mandatory International Commercial Arbitration class during the fall semester with Professor Jason Yackee, Vis Moot's faculty supervisor.
+The program, which has sent teams to Vienna and Hong Kong, now includes the mandatory International Commercial Arbitration class and to practice in a competitive try-out directed by the current student members of the team during the fall semester with Professor Jason Yackee, Vis Moot's faculty supervisor.